turper2024/cultural-mechanics/README.md

 ChatGPT Project.
 The flexible instruction profile works with either.
 The structured two-pass profile is designed for a Project.

+The flexible profile can also execute a self-contained candidate-method test.
+Attach the generic method to the current chat, then paste the complete short run message into the ordinary chat field.
+This keeps the Application Packet in the immediate message context and gives the supplied procedure task-local control without making the candidate an authoritative Project source.
+Ordinary questions continue to use the general analytic workflow.

 The screenshots show the English ChatGPT interface available when this package was created.
 They apply to the Project option.
 Labels, language, or layout may change as the interface evolves.